Rohde-Schwarz/TrustedGRUB2/README.md

 ### 2.5 Measurement of all commands and their parameters entered in shell and scripts

-All commands which are entered in shell or executed by scripts is measured to PCR 12.
+All commands which are entered in shell or executed by scripts is measured to PCR 11.
 Therefore commands in grub.cfg are automatically measured.
 No need to measure grub.cfg separatly.
+One exception applies to this rule: The "menuentry" command is not measured because it makes precomputation of the pcr value difficult and is unnecessary because each command within the menuentry is anyway measured.

 ### 2.6 TrustedGRUB2 commands